Staphylococcus aureus: Antibiotic resistance

 MRSA infections in both the hospital and community setting are commonly treated with non-β-lactam antibiotics, such as clindamycin (a lincosamine) and co-trimoxazole (also commonly known as trimethoprim/sulfamethoxazole).
 Resistance to these antibiotics has also led to the use of new, broad-spectrum anti-Gram-positive antibiotics, such as linezolid, because of its availability as an oral drug.
 First-line treatment for serious invasive infections due to MRSA is currently glycopeptide antibiotics (vancomycin and teicoplanin).
 A number of problems with these antibiotics occur, such as the need for intravenous administration (no oral preparation is available), toxicity, and the need to monitor drug levels regularly by blood tests.
 Also, glycopeptide antibiotics do not penetrate very well into infected tissues (this is a particular concern with infections of the brain and meninges and in endocarditis).
 Glycopeptides must not be used to treat methicillin-sensitive S. aureus (MSSA), as outcomes are inferior.

+Daptomycin is a cyclic lipopeptide antibiotic primarily used for treating Gram-positive bacterial infections, including those caused by Staphylococcus aureus.
+It was first approved in 2003 and is especially effective against resistant strains like methicillin-resistant Staphylococcus aureus (MRSA) and vancomycin-resistant Staphylococcus aureus (VRSA).
+Daptomycin has a unique mechanism of action compared to other antibiotics.
+It aggregates in the membrane, forming an open ion channel, causing depolarization and bacterial cell death.
+Daptomycin is FDA-approved for treating complicated skin and soft tissue infections, bloodstream infections, and right-sided infective endocarditis caused by S. aureus.

+Serum triggers a high degree of tolerance to the lipopeptide antibiotic daptomycin and several other classes of antibiotic.
+Serum-induced daptomycin tolerance is due to two independent mechanisms.
+The first one is the activation of the GraRS two-component system.
+The activation is triggered by the host defense LL-37.
+So that, bacteria can make more peptidoglycan to make the cell wall become thicker.
+This can make the tolerance of bacteria.
+The second one is the increase of cardiolipin abundance in the membrane.The serum-adapted bacteria can change their membrane composition.
+This change can reduce the binding of daptomycin to the bacteria's membrane.